 If you have a scheduled couples session, and one person cannot make the appointment, the other person is welcome to attend for an individual appointment and avoid being charged for a missed couples session.

 My practice is by appointment only as opposed to crisis intervention.
 If you are in a crisis and want to talk to me, please call me and leave a message.
 I check my voice mail and messages several times a day and can be reached by calling 713-823-4001.
-If I am out of the office for several days, I will have someone “on call” that you may contact in my absence.
 In case of an emergency and you can not reach me, you can call 911, United Way Crisis Hotline 713-228-1505, MHMRA Crisis Unit 713-970-7000 or go to the nearest hospital emergency room.